 First, draw ㅑ as instructed above.
 Then, draw another vertical line, from top to bottom, to connect to where the small horizontal lines end.

-Begin by drawing the small horizontal line, from left to right.
+Begin the stroke order by drawing the small horizontal line from left to right.
 Then, connect a longer vertical line to its right tip, from top to bottom.

 Begin by drawing two small horizontal lines, from left to the right side, one above the other.
 Then, connect a longer vertical line to where they end on the right, from top to bottom.